rthr-rllr/SoftwareEngineeringPrep/topics/algorithms.md

 ### Shortest-Paths

-- Find the path with minimal edge *weights* between a source vertex and every other vertex in the graph.
+- Find the path with minimal edge *weights* between a source vertex and any (every) other vertex in the graph.
-- Similarly, BFS finds a shortest-path for an *unweighted* graph in terms of number of edges.
+- Similarly, shortest-path for an *unweighted* graph, that is in terms of number of edges, is simply done with BFS.
 - Sub-paths of shortest-paths are also shortest-paths.
 - Graphs with negative-weight cycles don't have a shortest-paths solution.
 - Some algorithms assume no negative weights.